wurli/tidyverse-dev-bot/news-files-annotated/broom.md

     them.
 In the case that the maintainer is uninterested in taking on the tidier methods, please note this in your issue or PR.

+    !end-bullet!
+-   !begin-bullet!
--   Added a new vignette discussing how to implement new tidier methods in non-broom packages.
+    Added a new vignette discussing how to implement new tidier methods in non-broom packages.

+    !end-bullet!

 !end-bullets-31!